Blocklist

 Why Use the Blocklist?

-• Someone asked not to be contacted
+• A specific person asked not to be contacted

-• You want to avoid emailing competitors, partners, or existing customers
+• You want to avoid emailing competitors, partners, or existing customers across their whole company

 • You need to comply with an opt-out request outside the normal unsubscribe flow